 In 2020, the Secretariat of the Convention on Biological Diversity considered this target to be unmet.
-According to the report "Global Biodiversity Outlook 5", "The recent rate of deforestation is lower than that of the previous decade, but only by about one third, and deforestation may be accelerating again in some areas.
+According to the GBO-5 Report, "The recent rate of deforestation is lower than that of the previous decade, but only by about one third, and deforestation may be accelerating again in some areas.
 Loss, degradation and fragmentation of habitats remains high in forest and other biomes, especially in the most biodiversity-rich ecosystems in tropical regions.
 Wilderness areas and global wetlands continue to decline.
 Fragmentation of rivers remains a critical threat to freshwater biodiversity.
 The target has not been achieved."

 Progress has been limited or non-existent for a third of the targets set out in these conventions, and it is even negative in some cases.
-As explained above (see Figure 7), these various initiatives have so far failed to halt biodiversity loss.
+As explained above (see Figure 11), these various initiatives have so far failed to halt biodiversity loss.

-Biodiversity should have been on the international policy agenda in 2020, but the COVID-19 crisis has pushed these deadlines to 2021.
+Biodiversity should have been on the international policy agenda in 2020, but the COVID-19 crisis pushed these deadlines to 2021.

-The COP 15, whose objective is to update the Aichi Targets to produce new ones for the period 2020-2030, with a vision for 2050, is expected be held in China in April 2022 at best (instead of autumn 2020).
-The World Conservation Congress, organised by the IUCN, which was supposed to take place in Marseille in June 2020, was held in September 2021.
+The COP 15, whose objective is to update the Aichi Targets to produce new ones for the period 2020-2030, with a vision for 2050, was meant to be held in China in April 2022 (instead of autumn 2020) after having been postponed three times.
+It will officially be held in Montreal from 7 to 19 December 2022.

-55 (Secretariat of the Convention on Biological Diversity, 2020).
+&lt;sup>57 (Secretariat of the Convention on Biological Diversity, 2020).